kalisettikiran920-afk/sql-data-warehouse-project/README.md

-# Sales Data Warehouse & Analytics Project using SQL Server
+# SQL Data Warehouse project for Sales Analytics

 This project demonstrates the design and implementation of a SQL-based data warehouse for sales analytics.